PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 Take a moment and look at the code below.
 Can you "see" the window looking at the `layout` variable, knowing that each line of code represents a single row of Elements?
 There are 3 "rows" of Elements shown in the window and there are 3 lines of code that define it.

-Creating and reading the user's inputs for the window occupy the last 2 lines of code, one to create the window, the last line shows the window to the user and gets the input values (what button they clicked, what was input in the Input Element)
+Creating and reading the user's inputs for the window occupies the last 2 lines of code; one to create the window, the last line shows the window to the user and gets the input values (what button they clicked, what was input in the Input Element)

 ```python